 Ginger’s low back pain and digestion was much improved within a few weeks.
 She followed up with her primary care doctor on the hiatal hernia and any medications that may have also lead to her constipation.

-A North Palm Beach chiropractor can adjust your spine, putting everything back in place.
+A West Palm Beach chiropractor can adjust your spine, putting everything back in place.
 Realigning your spine alleviates pressure off your nerves and helps your body function at its best.